Built in the Middle Ages or the 17th century as religious or military centres, Charente’s UNESCO World Heritage sites will blow you away

 The Camino de Santiago de Compostela is a UNESCO World Heritage Site and home to architectural gems built over the centuries to meet pilgrims’ needs: churches, hospices and monasteries dot the 1,500km of official routes.
 Four of them can be discovered in Charente.

 An exceptionally preserved masterpiece of 12th-century Romanesque art, the Saint-Pierre d’Aulnay church overlooks a cemetery that is home to stone tombs and a 14th-century “hosanna cross”.
 The church’s showpiece is its south door, decorated with finely sculpted arches drawing on various oriental influences.
-It features fantastic beasts (try to find the donkey musician, the owl and the mermaid), the apostles and the prophets – it’s quite the comic strip!
+It features fantastic beasts, the apostles and the prophets.
+Moreover, try to find the donkey musician, the owl and the mermaid.
+It’s quite the comic strip!

 The main door boasts the signs of the zodiac, farming scenes, the vices and virtues, and angels adoring the lamb.
-You’ll be able to spot the traces of colour, a reminder that, in its heyday, every inch of the church was painted!
+You’ll be able to spot the traces of colour.
+It’s a reminder that, in its heyday, every inch of the church was painted!
 As you continue, look up.
-In the apse, you’ll see 36 modillions, each more amazing than the last: an Oliphant horn, a warrior dressed in chainmail, a monster who’s just devoured an unfortunate soul and a couple of lovers – no two designs are the same!
+In the apse, you’ll see 36 modillions, each more amazing than the last.
+So, you see an Oliphant horn, a warrior dressed in chainmail, a monster who’s just devoured an unfortunate soul and a couple of lovers.
+No two designs are the same!

-Swap the light for the shadow: the inside of the church is as understated as the outside is exuberant and offers a wealth of breath-taking architecture.
+Swap the light for the shadow.
+The inside of the church is as understated as the outside is exuberant.
+It offers a wealth of breath-taking architecture.

 The Royal Abbey at Saint-Jean-d’Angély

-This abbey was built in the 9th century by Pepin I (Charlemagne’s grandson) to house the skull of St John the Baptist.
+This abbey was built in the 9th century by Pepin I to house the skull of St John the Baptist.
+For memory, it was Charlemagne’s grandson.
 Used to venerate the precious relic, Saint-Jean-d’Angély rapidly became an important stop on the Camino de Santiago.
 Destroyed and rebuilt several times, the Abbey would become one of the most powerful in western France.
 The last reconstruction project was interrupted by the Revolution.
-With its classic architecture, the Abbey we see today features a monumental door and two imposing dome-topped towers and has become the cultural centre of Saint-Jean-d’Angély.
-Make sure you climb the towers – the 360° view of the medieval town and the Saintonge Dorée region is simply astonishing.
+With its classic architecture, the Abbey we see today features a monumental door and two imposing dome-topped towers.
+It has become the cultural centre of Saint-Jean-d’Angély.
+Make sure you climb the towers – the 360° view of the medieval town.
+The Saintonge Dorée region is simply astonishing.

 The Pilgrims’ Hospice, Pons